-a.
+- a.
 Removal of Existing Pipe Material.
 Remove the types of pipe as indicated on the plans.
 The pipe material shall be legally disposed of off-site in a timely manner following removal.
 Trenches shall be backfilled with material equal to or better in quality than adjacent embankment.
-Trenches under paved areas must be compacted to 95% of ASTM D698.
+Trenches under paved areas must be compacted to 95% of ASTM D698. - b.

-b.
 Removal of Inlets/Manholes.
 Where indicated on the plans or as directed by the RPR, inlets and/or manholes shall be removed and legally disposed of off-site in a timely fashion after removal.
 Excavations after removal shall be backfilled with material equal or better in quality than adjacent embankment.
 When under paved areas must be compacted to 95% of ASTM D698, when outside of paved areas must be compacted to 95% of ASTM D698.

-101-4.1 Pavement removal.
+- 101-4.1 Pavement removal.
 The unit of measurement for pavement removal shall be the number of square yards removed by the Contractor.
 Any pavement removed outside the limits of removal because the pavement was damaged by negligence on the part of the Contractor shall not be included in the measurement for payment.
 No direct measurement or payment shall be made for saw cutting.
 Saw cutting shall be incidental to pavement removal.
-Dowel bar installation shall be incidental to pavement removal.

-101-4.2 Joint and crack repair.
-The unit of measurement for joint and crack repair shall be the linear foot of joint.

-101-4.3 Removal of Foreign Substances/contaminates.
+Dowel bar installation shall be incidental to pavement removal. - 101-4.2 Joint and crack repair.
+The unit of measurement for joint and crack repair shall be the linear foot of joint. - 101-4.3 Removal of foreign substances/contaminates.
 The unit of measurement for foreign Substances/contaminates removal shall be the square foot.

-101-4.4 Spalled and failed asphalt pavement repair.
-The unit of measure for failed asphalt pavement repair shall be square foot.
+- 101-4.4 Spalled and failed asphalt pavement repair.
+The unit of measure for failed asphalt pavement repair shall be square foot. - 101-4.5 Concrete spall repair.

-101-4.5 Concrete Spall Repair.
 The unit of measure for concrete spall repair shall be the number of square feet (square meter).
-The location and average depth of the patch shall be determined and agreed upon by the RPR and the Contractor.

-101-4.6 Cold milling.
-The unit of measure for cold milling shall be 0 to 4 inches of milling per square yard.
+The location and average depth of the patch shall be determined and agreed upon by the RPR and the Contractor. - 101-4.6 Cold milling.
+The unit of measure for cold milling shall be 0 to 3 inches of milling per square yard.
 The location and average depth of the cold milling shall be as shown on the plans.
-If the initial cut does not correct the condition, the Contractor shall re-mill the area and will be paid for the total depth of milling.

-101-4.7 Removal of Storm Sewers and Inlets.
-The unit of measurement for removal of storm sewers and inlets will be lump sum.
+If the initial cut does not correct the condition, the Contractor shall re-mill the area and will be paid for the total depth of milling. - 101-4.7 Tie down abandonment.
+The unit of measure for tie down abandonment, by type, shall be each. - 101-4.8 Pavement patching.
+The unit of measure for pavement patching shall be square yard.
+This shall include, but not limited to, saw cut, payement removal and concrete patch in accordance to the details in the plans.